tomjoht/tomjoht.github.io/_posts/2015/2015-12-10-ten-realizations-using-swagger-and-swagger-ui.md

 categories:
 - api-doc
 keywords: swagger, swagger ui, swagger editor, configuration, specification, api, rest api
 summary: "As I've been configuring the Swagger spec file and UI for one of the APIs I document, I had a few realizations that I wanted to share.
-Some realizations involve understanding the Model versus Model Schema part of the Swagger UI, the syntax of using `$ref` annotations within the spec, how validation works, and more."
+Some realizations involve understanding the Model versus Model Schema part of the Swagger UI, the syntax of using <code>$ref</code> annotations within the spec, how validation works, and more."
 ---

 ## Using Swagger